Within This Page

 The acoustical environment of the office must be designed and integrated with the other architectural systems and furnishings of the office.
 Special consideration must be given to noise control in open office settings, with absorptive finish materials, masking white noise, and sufficient separation of individual occupants.

-Technology has become an indispensable tool for business, industry, and education.
+Technology is an indispensable tool for business, industry, and education.
 Given that technology is driving a variety of changes in the organizational and architectural forms of office buildings, consider the following issues when incorporating it, particularly information technology (IT), into an office:

-Plan new office buildings to have a distributed, robust, and flexible IT infrastructure, which would allow technological access in virtually all the spaces.
+Plan new office buildings to have a distributed, robust, and flexible IT infrastructure, which allows technological access in virtually all spaces.

 During the planning stage, identify all necessary technological systems (e.g., voice/cable/data systems such as audio/visual systems, speaker systems, Internet access, and Local Area Networks [LAN] / Wide-Area Networks [WAN] / Wireless Fidelity [WI-FI]), and provide adequate equipment rooms and conduit runs for them.

-For existing office buildings, consider improving access to the IT infrastructure as renovations are undertaken.
+For existing office buildings, improve access to the IT infrastructure as renovations are undertaken.

-Terrorist attacks of the last decade have focused design on protection of occupants and assets against violent attack.
-Through comprehensive threat assessment, vulnerability assessment, and risk analysis, security requirements for individual buildings are identified, and appropriate reasonable design responses are identified for integration into the office buildings design.
+Office building security begins at the site perimeter or property line.
+This includes planning for access to the site, parking, walkways, and security elements that protect the building during the day and at night.
+Focus the design on protection of occupants and assets against manmade attacks as well as natural hazards.
+Through comprehensive threat assessment, vulnerability assessment, and risk analysis, security requirements for individual buildings are identified, and appropriate reasonable design responses are identified for integration into the office building design.

 Consider entrances that do not face uncontrolled vantage points with direct lines of sight to the entrance.
-Utilize site barriers and setbacks, perimeter barriers and blast resistances, access control and intrusion detection, entrance screening, package screening and control, open areas that allow for easy visual detection by occupants, and minimized glazing.
+Utilize site barriers and setbacks, perimeter barriers and blast resistance, access control, and intrusion detection, entrance screening, package screening and control, open areas that allow for easy visual detection by occupants, and minimized glazing.
 See WBDG Secure / Safe—Security for Building Occupants and Assets.

 First-time visitors, unfamiliar with their surroundings, may have trouble navigating the safest exit route from the building.
 Consider using increased signage and/or providing safety information and a building directory in welcome brochures.
 Also, review and evaluate safety plans on a regular basis.
 See WBDG Secure / Safe—Fire Protection and Secure / Safe—Occupant Safety and Health.